kubedb/docs/docs/guides/percona-xtradb/clustering/percona-xtradb-cluster.md

 KubeDB operator has created a new Secret called `demo-cluster-auth` **(format: {percona-xtradb-cluster-object-name}-auth)** for storing the password for the superuser.
 This secret contains a `username` key which contains the **username** for the superuser and a `password` key which contains the **password** for the superuser.

-If you want to use an existing secret please specify that when creating the `PerconaXtraDB` object using `.spec.databaseSecret.secretName`.
+If you want to use an existing secret please specify that when creating the `PerconaXtraDB` object using `.spec.authSecret.name`.
 While creating this secret manually, make sure the secret contains these two keys containing data `username` and `password` and also make sure of using `root` as value of `username`.
 For more details see [here](/docs/guides/percona-xtradb/concepts/percona-xtradb.md#specdatabasesecret).

 Now, you can connect to this database from your terminal using the `root` user and password.